Placement tests dates - Fall 2020

 - If you are a total beginner (according to the online placement test), you don't need to meet an evaluator.
 Beginners won't receive a paper slip.
 Once you have finished the online test, you might have to wait up to 1-1.5 weeks to register on Minerva.
 If you still cannot register after this period, contact flc [at] mcgill.ca.

 N.B.
 Please bring your personal schedule to check if the chosen French course fits in an available time slot.
 Evaluators won't have time to check this with you on Minerva.

 Step 3: Registration on Minerva

 - If you speak French or have some French knowledge: Once you have finished the online test and the interview, you might have to wait up to 1 business day to register on Minerva.
 If you still cannot register after 1 business day, contact flc [at] mcgill.ca.

 - If you are a total beginner (according to the online placement test) : Once you have finished the online test, you might have to wait up to 1-1.5 weeks to register on Minerva.
 If you still cannot register after this period, contact flc [at] mcgill.ca.

 Schedule for registered online drop-in interview sessions

 Dates, times and locations:

-* This page will be updated as new dates and the place are confirmed.
+* If all the sessions are full, please wait for more dates.
+This page will be updated as new dates are confirmed.

 Please note that this French placement test is only for classes taken at the French Language Centre.
 If you want to take a French class at the School of Continuing Studies or at the Département de langue et littérature françaises, please consult their websites for more information.